dfiallo35/todoapp/README.md

-# Todo App
+# Task App

-This is a simple todo app built with FastAPI and PostgreSQL.
+This is a simple task app built with FastAPI and PostgreSQL.

 ## Setup